devonfw-tutorials/katacoda-scenarios-dev/154_reviewUpdate-restclientchangedtitle_devon4j-http-rest-client/step3.md

 &lt;/dependency&gt;

 ----
-Note: With devonfw we have already added the required dependency in pom.xml
+Note: With devon4j we have already added the required dependency in pom.xml